cksystemsteaching/selfie/README.md

 }
 ```

 This time the code is even in English a lot shorter: define a procedure `factorial` with a formal parameter `n` as follows.
 Given an integer value for `n`, if the value of `n` is greater than `1`, return the value of `n` multiplied by the value of `factorial(n - 1)`.
 Otherwise, return `1`.
 This is brilliant!
 The code is not only more compact but also does not even require any additional language elements.
 In fact, it requires less, in particular no assignments.

+> Functional programming: just tell me what to do but not how

 In contrast to imperative programming, just using procedures without assignments follows a programming paradigm called *functional programming* since procedures without assignments resemble mathematical functions.
-Indeed, the code almost looks like the mathematical definition of factorials.
+Indeed, the code almost looks like the mathematical definition of factorials and actually appears not to say how to compute factorials.

+> Recursion: solve a problem by assuming there is a partial solution

 But what is the catch?
 Well, the code uses *recursion* which is a concept that takes time and effort to understand.
 We explain it here but also revisit it again later.
 Recursion is a method for solving a problem using solutions to smaller instances of the problem through *self-reference*.

 In our example, the `factorial` procedure, given an integer value for `n`, calls *itself* on the value of `n - 1` which is obviously smaller than the value of `n`.
 This may sound strange but it still works because the *definition* of a procedure such as `int factorial(int n) { ... }` (with a formal parameter `int n`) and the *use* of a procedure such as `factorial(n - 1)` (with an actual parameter `n - 1`) are two entirely different concepts that take effect at different times.
 Code is defined *before* it is executed whereas code is only used *when* it is executed.

 Nevertheless, similar to the iterative version of `factorial`, we still need to argue that this version of `factorial` also computes the factorial of a positive integer `n` in finitely many steps.
 For simplicity, let us do that just for a given integer value of `n`, say, `4` by looking at the execution of the code as follows: